 5. Decision-making skills:

-Teach them in small and simple ways how to make wise decisions.
+Education, career, life partners — there are so many important decisions we need to make in our lives.
+How about instilling the skill of making appropriate decisions at an early age itself in your child?
+Here’s how to — teach them in small and simple ways how to make wise decisions.
 Start by asking them to choose between 2 activities or games; 2 different types of clothes; 2 different food items, etc.

 Once this happens, the child will understand the consequences that each decision causes.
 So guide your child through the process, help them weigh the advantages and disadvantages before they make their decision!